TheLogicMaster/clearwing-vm/README.md

 especially for the garbage collector related memory bugs.
 The coding practices used in the transpiler side of the project also left a lot to be desired, with the redundancy and lack of organization making it a challenge to maintain.
 As such, the decision was made to start from scratch with a new transpiler and "VM" that would utilize modern C++.
 The C version is now available in the _legacy_ branch.

-### Architecture
-As one might expect, there are many challenges associated with bringing a Java codebase into C++.
-Being object-oriented, it makes reproducing Java class hierarchies substantially easier than with C, though there are plenty of pitfalls with multi-inheritance.
-Memory management is another essential component, and an approach without a garbage collector was taken, instead relying entirely on smart pointers.
-This has substantial performance implications, but also makes memory safety far easier and eliminates the largest source of memory bugs.
-To actually parse the Java source, the compiled ByteCode is disassembled and ingested by the transpiler, meaning that other JVM languages like Kotlin are also compatible.
-The JVM Assembly is then statically analyzed to produce an output that a C++ compiler can effectively optimize, using techniques like converting values pushed onto the method stack into local variables.
-There are also more minor challenges, like converting Java symbols to C++ ones while avoiding name conflicts.
-This is primarily accomplished with namespaces corresponding to Java packages and field/method name prefixes.
-Array parameter types and function return types also present a potential source of ambiguity, so additional suffixes for types are added to uniquely identify said functions.

-### Inheritance
-To achieve Java inheritance, virtual C++ inheritance is used for both `extends` and `implements`.
-Aside from in fields and method parameters, object references are stored as Object shared pointers, meaning that dynamic casting, which has runtime overhead, is needed quite often.
-As such, cast values will be cached by the transpiler where possible.
-The get an Object shared pointer from within a method, `enable_shared_from_this` is implemented by Object and accessible by `get_this()`.
-For this to work in default methods on interfaces, since they don't extend Object, each interface also implements this.
-Since virtual inheritance is used, the diamond problem that could occur with interfaces is avoided.
-C++ hides functions in parent class functions if they have the same name but a different signature, so using statements are generated to prevent this.
-If a function appears in two parents, then a bridge function or virtual definition needs to be added to clear up the ambiguity.
+The original C++ version used more convenient and higher level C++ features like smart pointers, inheritance, and type variants, which made it much easier to debug, but the result had performance and memory leak issues which were unsuitable for large projects.
+It was an interesting experiment, but the lack of a garbage collector led to reference cycles leaking memory and the performance overhead of storing stack values as variants and using smart pointer for all objects was huge, even after optimizations.
+The current architecture aims to maintain a C ABI compatible interface for generated code and represents objects as plain data structs.
+Since C++ is only used to make the code a bit nicer with templates and such (Especially in hand writen code), exceptions use longjmp/setjmp rather than C++ exceptions, so it is generally unsafe to count on RAII or non-volatile variable contents when calling code which can throw exceptions.

 ### VM
-The "VM" part of the project is a handful of C++ files that handle interfacing with the host system, providing an initialization mechanism, and various helper functions. `Clearwing.hpp` is the main header, providing the primary types and functions. `Array.hpp` is the representation of a Java array. `Object.cpp` is the only non-autogenerated runtime class, since it's the parent type. `Config.hpp` and `main.cpp` are autogenerated by the transpiler, storing configuration flags and the program entrypoint, respectively. `Instructions.hpp` stores the C++ representations of JVM instructions, though most won't be used due to transpiler optimizations.
-The `impl` directory stores the runtime intrinsic methods that are implemented natively for performance or system API access.
-VM fields and functions are all placed in the `vm` namespace to avoid name conflicts.
+The "VM" part of the project is a handful of C++ files that handle interfacing with the host system, providing an initialization mechanism, and various helper functions. `Clearwing.h` is the main header, providing the primary types and functions, as well as macros for implementing Java ByteCode.
+`Array.hpp` is the representation of a Java array. `Object.cpp` is the only non-autogenerated runtime class, since it's the parent type. `Config.h` and `main.cpp` are autogenerated by the transpiler, storing configuration flags and the program entrypoint, respectively.
 Class registration is done by individual classes calling the `registerClass` during global initialization.
 No generated code can be called at this point to avoid circular dependencies during VM startup, so the required arrays, strings, and classes are specially crafted to avoid calling any Java static initializers.
 After this point, the main program entrypoint is run, the VM gets initialized, then the program runs, lazily initializing